Bay of Pigs Invasion: Invasion day plus one (D+1) 18 April

 As the men from Red Beach arrived at Girón, San Román and Oliva met to discuss the situation.
 With ammunition running low, Oliva suggested that the brigade retreat into the Escambray Mountains to wage guerilla warfare, but San Román decided to hold the beachhead.
-At about 11:00 am, the Cuban Army began an offensive to take San Blas.
+At about 11:00, the Cuban Army began an offensive to take San Blas.
 San Román ordered all of the paratroopers back in order to hold San Blas, and they halted the offensive.
 During the afternoon, Castro kept the brigadistas under steady air attack and artillery fire but did not order any new major attacks.

-At 2:00 pm, President Kennedy received a telegram from Nikita Khrushchev in Moscow, stating the Russians would not allow the U.S. to enter Cuba and implied swift nuclear retribution to the United States heartland if their warnings were not heeded.
+At 14:00, Kennedy received a telegram from Nikita Khrushchev in Moscow, stating the Soviets would not allow the U.S. to enter Cuba and implied swift nuclear retribution to the United States heartland if their warnings were not heeded.

-At about 5:00 pm, FAL B-26s attacked a Cuban column of 12 private buses leading trucks carrying tanks and other armor, moving southeast between Playa Larga and Punta Perdiz.
+At about 17:00, FAL B-26s attacked a Cuban column of 12 private buses leading trucks carrying tanks and other armor, moving southeast between Playa Larga and Punta Perdiz.
 The vehicles, loaded with civilians, militia, police, and soldiers, were attacked with bombs, napalm, and rockets, suffering heavy casualties.
 The six attacking FAL B-26s were piloted by two CIA contract pilots plus four pilots and six navigators from the FAL.
 The column later re-formed and advanced to Punta Perdiz, about 11 km northwest of Girón.